Open Accessibility Menu

 General Medicine Faculty

 Personal statement: I joined the faculty at Providence in 2005, and love being part of this dynamic community of faculty and physicians-in-training.
+Most recently, I served as the Program Director for the PPMC residency before recently stepping into the role as Department Chair.
 I enjoy the close relationships and mentoring that are possible in a smaller training environment.
-The academic focus of the residency continues to challenge me in my personal learning and growth.
+I am proud of the amazing program we have built at PPMC, and feel we combine the best of an academic medical center with the friendliness of a community-based program.

 Medical school: University of California, San Francisco (AOA)